22lavonne/MAGE-Ontology/documentation/key-notions.md

 ## Variable
 ### Description
-Keeps track of all the informtion about a variable, including what kind of variable it is (parameter vs local variable vs global variable), what label it has, and its data type.
+The variable object keeps track of the information about a variable used within the program, including its data type and label.
+Since it's of type Data Symbol, it means it can be defined in all lexical scope symbols (meaning it can be defined in functions, classes, imports, exports, and/or namespaces).

 ![Variable](../Schema/schema_diagram_images/variable_schema.png)
 ### Axioms